High intensity therapist

 Qualifications

-To practise as a high intensity therapist you'll usually need to complete a British Association for Behavioural and Cognitive Psychotherapies (BABCP) Level 2 accredited postgraduate diploma in cognitive behavioural therapy - high intensity IAPT.
+To practise as a high intensity therapist, you'll need to complete a British Association for Behavioural and Cognitive Psychotherapies (BABCP) Level 2 accredited postgraduate diploma in high intensity cognitive behavioural therapy while working as a trainee high intensity therapist in an NHS Talking Therapies service.

-To access the training, you'll need to apply for a post as a trainee high intensity therapist with an organisation providing IAPT services (either an NHS organisation or a charity commissioned by the NHS).
-The IAPT service and course provider will decide together whether you're suitable and you'll be offered a job and training place if successful.
+To access the training, you'll need to apply for a post as a trainee high intensity therapist with an organisation providing NHS Talking Therapies services (either an NHS organisation or a charity commissioned by the NHS).
+Trainee posts are usually advertised on NHS Jobs.
+The Talking Therapies service and course provider will decide together whether you're suitable and you'll be offered a job and training place if successful.

-To get a place on a training course, you'll usually need a registered core professional qualification, which includes a large amount of mental health training, and professional post-qualification experience working in a mental health service.
+To get a place on the course, you'll usually need a core mental health professional qualification, which includes a large amount of mental health training, and professional post-qualification clinical experience.
 Core professions include:

 - art therapy